 3. Check Your Windows for Their R-Value

 Windows are a common culprit of letting heat or cool air out and letting in air from outside.
 This gets to be a problem with severe or seasonal weather patterns.
-Even if your Charleston AC system is in great condition if your air is constantly slipping through your window frames and window panes, it can end up increasing your electric bills.
+Even if your Charleston heating and air system is in great condition if your air is constantly slipping through your window frames and window panes, it can end up increasing your electric bills.

 In the industry, we use the term ‘R-Value’ to talk about thermal efficiency, or how well your insulation system keeps heat inside.
 ‘R’ stands for resistance.
 The higher the R-value of your windows, the better they are at preventing heat from escaping.
 If you feel a persistent draft from your windows, you may need to invest in thermal efficient panes and check the seals around the frame.